Design & Technology April 17, 2019

 Google Analytics launched way back in 2005 and it’s evident that this platform has more dimensions, metrics, reports and features available directly off the shelf.
 Marketers are familiar with the platform, and even if not, the intuitive interface is easy to navigate and comprehend.
 On the other hand, the Sitecore infrastructure has been designed for high-performance data collection at granular levels of detail.
 There’s a powerful combination of Sitecore’s content profiling capabilities supplementing the segmentation that can be managed by Google Analytics or other web analytics tools.

-Sitecore Experience Database (xDB) Or Google Analytics?
+Google Analytics vs Sitecore Experience Database (xDB)

 Whilst Sitecore Analytics and Google Analytics are similar tools, there are few platforms that are able to extend a single and personalised view of the customer across digital channels.